 “Business Succession Planning and Employee Stock Ownership Plans”, American Society of Women Accountants, Fort Worth, Texas, September 2011

 Prior to returning to Kleinbard in 2012, Mary Beth was most recently the managing shareholder of Steiker, Fischer, Edwards & Greenapple, P.C., a law firm specializing in employee ownership issues.
 From 2000-2005, she was a partner at Kleinbard and, prior to that, she was an associate in the Business and Finance Department of Morgan, Lewis & Bockius LLP in Philadelphia.

-Mary Beth currently serves as the Chair of the Board of Directors of Covenant House Pennsylvania and is on the Board of the CAPA Foundation, a foundation supporting the activities of the Philadelphia High School for the Creative and Performing Arts.
-In addition, she currently serves on the Board of Emerge Pennsylvania, a political leadership training program for Democratic women in Pennsylvania.
-She is also a former member of the School Advisory Council for the Sadie Tanner Mossell Alexander University of Pennsylvania Partnership School.
+Mary Beth is a board member and former Chair of the Board of Directors of Covenant House Pennsylvania and is the President of the Board of the CAPA Foundation, a foundation supporting the activities of the Philadelphia High School for the Creative and Performing Arts.
+In addition, she is a member of the Forum of Executive Women and an officer of the Harvard Club of Philadelphia.